 The Orientation Checklist is a very useful tool to help both the field instructor and student intern learn about the agency, its policies and procedures, expectations, as well as those of the field instructor.
 It also helps to add clarity and avoid misunderstandings between the student interns, agency, field instructor, and field liaison.
-A conversation about this check list during supervision during the first few weeks of field placement can also reduce any angst in the student intern.
-We ask the this check list be reviewed by both student and field instructor, and that both signed the agreement and submit them to the field liaison during her/his first agency meeting with the student and field instructor.
+A conversation about this check list during supervision during the first few weeks of field placement can also reduce anxiety in the student intern.
+We ask that this check list be reviewed by both student and field instructor, and be electronically signed in the Intern Placement Tracking system (IPT) during her/his first agency meeting with the student and field instructor.